 The (#1093, 1343) Association Response frame provides the default group EDP information in the EDP (#1065) element (#1344).

 After the affiliated STA of the non-AP MLD is (#1172) associated, the CPE AP MLD sends to the CPE non-AP MLD one or more EDP Group Parameter frames (#1345) to signal the list of group EDP epochs supported in the BSS.
+An individual non-AP MLD may be less visible in a larger group than in a smaller group.
+Therefore, the number of STAs currently participating to a group may be useful information to a non-AP MLD.
+For each group, the EDP Epoch Settings field may optionally include the number of current participating non-AP MLDs by including the Number of Participating Affliated STAs field. (#1139)

 A CPE non-AP MLD may subsequently send an EDP Epoch Request (#1332) to join a specific group EDP epoch or the CPE non-AP MLD can request the AP MLD to start a new group EDP epoch that matches specified EDP epoch settings by sending an EDP Epoch Setting Request (#1332) frame.